jwonghk/Phase2_with_JSON/README.md

 ## *User Stories*
-- I want to see what combo/individual selections are available to choose from and the price of each combo/items.
+- As a user: I want to see what selections of food item is available and the price
-- I could add item and remove items as wishes.
+- As a user: I want to add item
-- Know how much I have to pay at the moment.
-- order number
-- approximate wait time
+- As a user: I want to be able to cancel items
+- As a user: I want to be able to see the quantities of items ordered and the total price at the momentd